2020 Tampa Bay Buccaneers season: Super Bowl LV: vs. (A1) Kansas City Chiefs

 Kansas City received the ball to begin the 3rd quarter, and following long runs by Clyde Edwards-Helaire and a completion from Mahomes to Kelce the Chiefs were able to move into Tampa Bay's territory once again.
 However, they were forced to settle for a 52-yard field goal by Butker to bring the score to 21–9.
-On Tampa Bay's ensuing drive the Buccaneers were able to bring the ball into Chiefs' territory following a 25-yard completion from Brady to Gronkowski, and on the next play Leonard Fournette scored a 27-yard touchdown run which following a successful point after try gave the Buccaneers a 28–9 lead.
+On Tampa Bay's ensuing drive the Buccaneers were able to bring the ball into Chiefs' territory following a 25-yard completion from Brady to Gronkowski, and on the next play Leonard Fournette scored a 27-yard touchdown run, which after a successful PAT gave the Buccaneers a 28–9 lead.
 On the Chiefs' next drive a deflection by Mike Edwards led to an interception by Antoine Winfield Jr. to give the Buccaneers' offense starting field position at the Kansas City 45-yard line.
-As the Buccaneers were driving a botched snap on 3rd down forced them to settle for a 52-yard field goal by Ryan Succop to extend their lead to 31–9.
+During this drive, a botched snap on 3rd down forced the Buccaneers to settle for a 52-yard field goal by Ryan Succop to extend their lead to 31–9.
 On Kansas City's following drive long completions from Mahomes to Hill, Kelce, and Sammy Watkins were able to take the Chiefs deep into Tampa Bay territory but the Chiefs were unable to score following an incompletion by Mahomes to Darrel Williams on 4th down which resulted in a turnover on downs.

 In the 4th quarter the Buccaneers were ultimately forced to punt at midfield, and on the Chiefs' ensuing drive long completions from Mahomes to Kelce and Hill as well as a roughing the passer penalty on Ndamukong Suh were able to once again bring them deep into Tampa Bay territory, however Tampa Bay's defense was able to hold and force another turnover on downs on 4th down.
 Following a punt on a quickly stalled drive by the Buccaneers, the Chiefs were again able to move into the Buccaneers' territory following long completions from Mahomes to Kelce, Edwards-Helaire, and Demarcus Robinson but once again Tampa Bay's defense held firm and forced another takeaway as Devin White intercepted the ball at the goal line.
-Brady and the Buccaneers would then kneel the ball on the following drive to end the game and give Tampa their 2nd Super Bowl title in franchise history.
+Brady and the Buccaneers would then kneel the ball on the following drive to end the game and give the Tampa Bay Buccaneers their 2nd Super Bowl title in franchise history.